logistica-dev/exa-atow-ontologies/README.md

 To visualize the ontology:

 - Use WebVOWL (through the ontology webpage generated with Widoco: XXXX)
+- Open the `exaatow-ontology.ttl` with the open-source software Protege.
 - visualization tool in the Python file:
 ```
 # After loading the ontology: